edsu/inkdroid.org/_posts/2016-07-07-docnow-bricoloage.md

 When deciding whether to continue the presentation Ricky suggested that I use this time to share some background information and preliminary work about the Documenting the Now project.
-For the purposes of this panel I thought I would also try to highlight some of theoretical touchstones that are guiding the project.
+For the purposes of this panel I thought I would also try to highlight some of theoretical perspectives that I think are guiding the project.
 Please bear in mind that this is largely what we might call in the software world *vaporware*.
 It is research that is still in the process of becoming.